 National Accounts Manager

-Robyn brings to Miracle Babies many years of accounts and volunteering experience.
-Robyn has been with Miracle Babies since 2010 and is Mum to her Heart child Olivia who was born at 37 weeks with a congenital heart defect Tetralogy of Fallot.
-Olivia's heart defect was corrected after undergoing two open heart surgeries.
+Robyn has been with Miracle Babies since 2010 and has many years of accounting and volunteering experience .
+She is Mum to her Heart child Olivia who was born at 37 weeks with a congenital heart defect Tetralogy of Fallot, which was repaired with surgeries.

 Tina is a mum of 3 children, all of which have spent time in either a SCN or a NICU.
 Her son Joshua spent a short time in Fairfield Hospital SCN.
 Son Damen was born at 35 weeks and spent 2 weeks also in Fairfield Hospital, and her daughter Emmason was born at 30 weeks and spent 6 weeks in Liverpool Hospital NICU.
-Tina has been involved with Miracle Babies Foundation for the past 12 years as a volunteer and is very passionate about our cause.
+Tina has been involved with Miracle Babies Foundation since 2006 as a volunteer and became a staff member in 2018 and is very passionate about our cause.

 NurtureProgram Support Worker, VIC